jkmackie/transfer_learning_VGG16/README.md

 # transfer_learning_VGG16

 * Please use joblib.load('signals.joblib') to get the signals pandas.DataFrame
-* Images classes are in the images subfolders.
+* Images dataset is in the images subfolders.
+The two classes are dc (developed cavitation) and nc (no cavitation).